LAAC-LSCP/Zooniverse/README.md

 username []:
 password []:
 ```
-The endpoint can be left unchanged.
-Enter your zooniverse username and password.
+The endpoint value can be left unchanged, just press Enter.
+Type in your zooniverse username and password.
 The API will store this information and you will not need to enter it again.

 Next, for the first directory with files to upload, run: